So, What’s the Fuss All About?

 What Is Coconut Oil?

 Quite simply, it is an edible oil which is extracted from the flesh of fresh, matured coconuts.
-Those used for Lucy Bee organic raw coconut oil are grown in an agroforestry environment in either the Philippines, the Solomon Islands or Sri Lanka, with the country of origin always stated on the label.
+Those used for Lucy Bee organic raw coconut oil are grown in an agroforestry environment in the Philippines.

 While coconut oil is something of a new concept to us in the West, we’re pretty late to catch on.
 In fact, there are some countries that have been using it for generations.
 The Tokelauans, for example, live in the South Pacific and get 60 per cent of their calories from this food.

-Coconut oil is widely-used in tropical countries such as India (go on, try it in a homemade curry for real “wow factor” food), Sri Lanka, Thailand and the Philippines.
+Coconut oil is widely-used in tropical countries such as the Philipines, India (go on, try it in a homemade curry for real “wow factor” food), Sri Lanka and Thailand.

 More than 90 per cent of coconut oil is formed from saturated fats.
 These saturated fats are medium-chain triglycerides (or MCTs or medium-chain fatty acids, to put it in more simple terms) and among the saturated fats found in our oil are lauric acid, capric acid and caprylic acid, which the body uses efficiently.